alexk99/the_router/bras/pppoe_bras_howto_eng.md

 # 1. Introduction

-This howto describes configuration of a PPPoE BRAS server running TheRouter software under Linux operating system.
+This howto describes the configuration of a PPPoE BRAS server running TheRouter software under the Linux operating system.

 The PPPoE BRAS server is going to be integrated into a small test network and it should accomplish the following
 tasks: